INMANLab/NDS-Workshops/README.md

 2. **Event-Related Analyses (under dev.)**

-    This tutorial will focus on using event information to create trial epochs, extract features from ERPs, and perform appropriate time-frequency analyses.
+    This tutorial will focus on using event information to create trial epochs, extract features from ERPs, and perform dynamic time-frequency analyses to visualize spectrograms and characterize stimulation-evoked change in power.
 The dataset used is from an experiment with intracranial recordings in human that used single-pulse electrical stimulation (SPES) to elicit cortico-cortical evoked potentials (CCEPs).

 3. **???**